-The difference between the IFRS equity and the eligible own funds at year-end 2021 is mainly due to the revaluation of loans and mortgages and the technical provisions (€ 174 million).
+The difference between the IFRS equity and the eligible own funds at year-end 2022 is mainly due to the revaluation of loans and mortgages and the technical provisions (ε -231 million).
+The Own fund items relate to the foreseen dividend upstream in 2023 of ε 410 million to a.s.r.
+Group for the acquisition of Aegon Nederland.